[[updated October 6, 2016]]

-Pros: very easy way to get a LOT of likes.
+Pros: A very easy way to get a LOT of likes.

-#3 – Tell your story: “Tell us about your latest experience with (your brand) and we’ll randomly pick X winners from the comments”.
-Then, you’ll need to randomly pick the winner(s) amongst those who commented on the post.
+#3 – Tell your story: “Tell us about your latest experience with (your brand) and we’ll randomly pick X winners from the comments.”
+Here you’ll need to randomly pick the winner(s) among those who commented on the post.
 Your new Timeline Contest tool has a setting which only allows one comment per user in the draw option.

-Business Tip: You can use the Agorapulse Timeline management tool to tag the best comments for future reference.
+Business Tip: You can use the Agorapulse to tag the best comments for future reference.

-Business Tip: You can use the Agorapulse Timeline management tool to tag the best comments for future reference.
+Business Tip: You can use the Agorapulse to tag the best comments for future reference.

 Business Tip: This is a very efficient tactic to promote an event.
 Since users will write meaningful comments about your event for their friends to see, it will have a very good viral impact.
 You should definitely include a tracking link in the post to make sure you measure the impact on your bottom line.
 This tactic will also work for any products or services that can be purchased online.